wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 Make sure to copy your ngrok HTTPS URL, as you'll need this later when configuring the project.

-> **Note** This URL will be different every time you run the command if you're using the free plan.
-So you will have to update your application in the Dashboard each time you run the command.

 ## Create Vonage Application with Webhooks

 This project will rely on listening to the inbound webhook requests made by the Vonage APIs, so we'll need to create a new application.
-Go ahead and create a new [application](https://dashboard.nexmo.com/applications/new).
-With the following input:
+Go ahead and create a new [application](https://dashboard.nexmo.com/applications/new) with the following input:

-* Name - this can be anything you wish, it's a name only you will see,
+* Name - this can be anything you wish; it's a name only you will see
 * Capabilities

   * Voice